Every year one of our summer travel traditions is that we head up to Canada and every year it is a long drive.

 Lake Muskoka has become a very special place for us, where we can really relax and where we are really away from everything.
 We kayak, canoe, go boating, make s’mores and sleep.
+Which reminds me, one of our friends recently showed us this kayak review website: Bestkayaks.reviews/top-rated-inflatable.
+Be sure to check it out if you are on the lookout for a new kayak of your own!
 It is really peaceful compared to action packed New York City where we live.
 The drive to Lake Muskoka has some very windy long dirt roads and the Expedition was so safe and again super comfortable for all the back bumpy roads.

 After Muskoka, we then head to Haliburton, which is a tiny town near my son’s sleep away camp.
 We actually pull directly into his camp and drop him off.
 That is the hardest moment of our trip for me.
 I know he has the best time.
 I know the independence is good for them.
 I know being in the wilderness and camping is his favorite, but when he leaves, it is like a stinger to my heart.
 It is hard to watch your kids grow up and become so independent.
 You want this for them and you don’t, all at the same time.

 Following the Haliburton camp drop off we then adventured into Algonquin Park in our Expedition.
-The park is famous for its wildlife and home to a large population of moose.
+The park is famous for its wildlife and home to a large population of moose and bears, so if you are planning on camping here you may want to buy the best bear spray and research the local advice on how to not attract bears to your camp.
 My son actually canoed through the park with his camp this summer, which is his favorite activity of all.